Coney Island Mermaid Parade: History

 The tradition began in 1983, when the first event of this kind was conceptualized and organized by Dick Zigun, the founder of the non-profit arts organization Coney Island USA, who is sometimes dubbed the "Mayor of Coney Island."

 The parade of June 22, 2013, was almost canceled due to a lack of money and resources following the recovery from Hurricane Sandy.
 It was rescued through a successful Kickstarter campaign along with a benefit concert that together raised $117,000, more than the $100,000 goal.

 The 2020 parade was replaced by a virtual event (The Tail-a-Thon) due to the COVID-19 pandemic.
 The parade was delayed in 2021 to September 12 (marking the last weekend that lifeguards would be on duty at Coney Island) in order to improve the chances that it could be held, but on August 18 it was announced that the parade would be cancelled out of an abundance of caution due to a resurgence of COVID-19 in the region.

+In 2026, the parade again faced financial difficulties.
+Coney Island USA raised $42,000+ through a GoFundMe campaign, allowing the parade to be held as scheduled.
+Additionally, Brooklyn Borough President Antonio Reynoso pledged $20,000 and committed to providing that same amount annually throughout his remaining time in office "to secure the future of the historic Mermaid Parade".

 Themes

-The Mermaid Parade is known for marine costumes and occasional nudity.
+The Mermaid Parade is known for marine costumes and occasional nudity (it is legal in New York State for women to be topless in public).
 There are sections in the parade for vehicles of all kinds, for floats, for groups, and for individuals.
 There are also family friendly and artsy categories.
 The organizers of the parade claim to encourage bribery, to give participants a more equal chance to win the various costume contests which are also part of the day's entertainment.

 Each year the Mermaid Parade features a King Neptune and Queen Mermaid.